Sitting Duck

 “I wasn’t,” I respond, my voice edgy, “clearly.”
 My arms are crossed but I release one hand to gesture at the heap of crushed metal.
 I stare at the detached bumper that sits on the gravel like an appendage.
 I want him to respond to me in a way that I think I deserve, how my dad would respond to me.
 I want him to treat me poorly, tell me I’m a fuck-up and that I don’t deserve autonomy or that he wants to see me in front of a judge for endangering the “community.”
 But he doesn’t.
 He asks for my insurance card and goes back to sit in his car.

 I peer over to the kudzu.
-Lulu is so good when she needs to be and this is the first time I feel a sense of pride.
+Logan is so good when he needs to be and this is the first time I feel a sense of pride.

-My sister comes with Lulu’s mother, Crystal.
-I should have expected it–they are friends, Crystal being an artist who only paints naked female bodies on linen canvases, and my sister, who likes being around interesting people but never does anything interesting herself.
-I let my sister exist like this, mooching off her boyfriends, who tend to be music managers or bar owners or other types that have cocaine addictions.
-We aren’t close, but she buys me nice gifts for Christmas with the money that is not hers, and I think of her as a whole person.
+My sister comes with Logan’s mother, Jennifer.
+I should have expected it–they are friends, Jennifer being a fashion designer who attaches feathers to bodycon dresses and my sister who likes being around interesting people but never does anything interesting herself.
+I let my sister exist like this, mooching off her boyfriends who tend to be music managers or bar owners or other types that have cocaine addictions.
+We aren’t close, but she buys me nice gifts for Christmas with the money that is not hers and I think of her as a whole person.

 *

-Here’s a fact: Crystal never wanted to be a mother.
+Here’s a fact: Jennifer never wanted to be a mother.
 She told me this one night after she came home from another failed date and forced me to split a cigarette.
-She only smoked Capris, which I enjoyed more than I thought–the smoke never got trapped in my hair follicles or the threads of my shirt.
+She only smoked Virginia Slims which I enjoyed more than I thought–the smoke never got trapped in my hair follicles or the threads of my shirt.
 French doors opened to a terrace off her bedroom and we sat in her uncomfortable chairs.

-“Don’t get me wrong,” she said on the inhale, “Lulu is great, but if I could go back,” she held in the smoke, “I’d make a different decision,” on the exhale.
-Crystal wore her hair long and dyed it a specific kind of auburn.
+“Don’t get me wrong,” she said on the inhale, “Logan is great, but if I could go back,” she held in the smoke, “I’d make a different decision,” on the exhale.
+Jennifer wore her hair long, past the middle of her back, and dyed it a specific kind of auburn.

 She passed the cigarette to me.
 I said nothing.